boonebgorges/buddypress-docs/readme.txt

 = 1.5.1 =
 * Fix debug warnings on Settings page
+* Fix bug with Settings page when BP_DOCS_SLUG is set in wp-config.php

 = 1.5 =
 * New standalone Settings panel, under Dashboard > BuddyPress Docs